 It has many of the features you would expect with a DC pump drawing little power, having a feed mode, and being fully adjustable.
 The 326 GPH model uses only 15 watts at 100% so in a backup situation it can be dialed down and can operate for a long-term with a UPS or battery backup system.

 Because this is a name brand DC pump, they are expensive given the output.
 There is also no sound dampening features like silicone or rubber feet like you get with the Current USA and other name brand DC offerings.
-It is a great pump that works amazon for all in ones and should also be a consideration for those if you running nano reef tanks with sumps.
+It is a great water pump that works for all in one tanks and should also be a consideration for those if you running nano reef tanks with sumps.

 - Small enough to fit in all in one aquarium chambers